 FOGG - Friends of Greenhill Gardens - focus their attention on events and fund raising to invest in improvement projects.
-In 2014, the funds they raised financed the opening of a bandstand for the array of artists who perform in the gardens throughout the summer time.
-Their current fundraising project will see an impressive archway at the main entrance into the gardens from the esplanade.
+In 2014, the funds they raised financed the opening of a bandstand for the array of artists who perform in the gardens throughout the summertime.
+In 2019 they funded and installed an impressive archway at the main entrance into the Gardens from the Esplanade.
 The group is in regular contact with the Parks team.